eddykang06/mini-gLM/README.md

 mini-gLM is a minimal genomic language model trained on sequences from the hg38 human genome assembly and optimized for efficiency.

 ## Model description
-mini-gLM uses byte-pair encoding (BPE) to tokenize DNA sequences, followed by relative positional encoding using ALiBi.
-The model follows an encoder-only architecture consisting of sparse transformers with SwiGLU Mixture-of-Experts routing.
-The pre-training objective was masked token prediction, allowing mini-gLM to capture bidirectional sequence context.
+mini-gLM is an encoder-only language model trained using a bidirectional masked langauge modeling objective.
+Input DNA sequences were tokenized using byte-pair encoding (BPE), followed by relative positional encoding using ALiBi.
+The model utilizes a Mixture-of-Experts architecture with SwiGLU experts, along with alternating sparse and dense attention mechanisms.

 ## Repository structure
 ```text